CognitiveBuild/Chatbot/docs/DOCKER.md

 # Hosting Chatbot on Docker

+### Install docker

 Before start, install the Docker for this practice, see the references [here](https://www.docker.com/community-edition#/download) about how to install the Docker for different platforms

+Below is the guide especially for `Windows 10` as the `macOS` one is very easy and straightforward:

+1) In order to use docker, disable `Hyper-v` on `Windows 10`

+	bcdedit /set hypervisorlaunchtype off

+In case you want to re-enable it after practice, here is the command:

+	bcdedit /set hypervisorlaunchtype auto

+2) Make sure the `Virtualization` is enabled in windows.
+You can read [this](https://docs.docker.com/toolbox/toolbox_install_windows/) for reference.

+3) After installing the docker Toolbox, click the `Quick Start Terminal` on the desktop.
+If you have passed previous 2 steps, you will see a page for downloading one `boot2docker.iso` file.
+You can manually download and put it into `C:\Users\your_username\.docker\machine\cache` folder.
+(Copy the `boot2docker.iso` from the USB provided on the class)

+4) You can close the `Quick Start Terminal` window, then use `cmd` (refer to `Build docker image` section on this page).
+Run a command:

+	docker-machine ls

+Then you should be able to see the default virtual machine.

+6) Run `docker-machine env default`.
+It will show some information about your environment.
+Choose the last row and run it manually.
+Then you will be able to run docker in your `cmd` window.

+7)	Remember the IP address in 2nd line as on Windows, you will use it to access the application you're deploying on docker.

+You cannot just use localhost to access the service.
+Use the IP instead.
+The reason is there is a boot2docker VM running by VMBox.
+Docker connect with the VM directly.
+The IP is for the VM.

 ### Prepare Bluemix and Docker environments